Carotid Artery Disease

 The carotid artery is the major artery that supplies blood from the chest to the brain.
 When this artery becomes narrowed or blocked due to plaque build up from cholesterol, calcium or fibrous tissue, it is known as carotid artery disease (CAD).
 This condition is serious and can cause a stroke.

-Carotid Artery Disease is more likely to develop as you age, and the risk increases with the presence of diabetes, high blood pressure and high cholesterol.
-Living a healthy lifestyle is the best way to prevent the onset of CAD, with the most important behavioral change being to quit smoking.
-Exercising, a healthy diet and maintaining a healthy weight are all ways to ward off this disease.
+Carotid artery disease is more likely to develop with age, and risk increases with the presence of diabetes, high blood pressure and/or high cholesterol.
+Living a healthy lifestyle is the best way to prevent the onset of CAD.
+A most crucial means of prevention is to refrain from smoking.
+Along with smoking cessation, exercising, eating a healthy diet and maintaining a healthy weight can help prevent carotid artery disease.

 Weakness, numbness or tingling on one side of the body (such as an arm or leg)